ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ```
 {: screen}

-In the above example, hdisk1 is the free storage volume where the mksysb image will be restored.
+In the above example, hdisk1 is the free storage volume where the mksysb image is restored.

 Once the {{site.data.keyword.powerSys_notm}} instance is created, the mksysb image is placed into the /mksysb-staging directory.
-Transferring the mksysb image to the `/mksysb-staging` directory will depend on your connectivity options to the IBM Cloud and {{site.data.keyword.powerSys_notm}} workspace.
+Transferring the mksysb image to the `/mksysb-staging` directory depends on your connectivity options to the IBM Cloud and {{site.data.keyword.powerSys_notm}} workspace.

-For example, if you are able to access your {{site.data.keyword.powerSys_notm}} instance over a network connection from your your local system where the mksyb image resides, you could use scp.
+For example, if you are able to access your {{site.data.keyword.powerSys_notm}} instance over a network connection from your local system where the mksyb image resides, you might use scp.

 For example:
 `# scp ./my-mksysb root@xxx.xxx.xxx.xxx:/mksysb-staging`

 Use the `cksum` command to confirm the `my-mksysb` image file was successfully transferred.

 Now the mksysb image can be restored onto the attached free storage volume that will become the new rootvg boot disk with the configuration from the source AIX instance.
-This is done using the [alt_disk_mksysb](https://www.ibm.com/docs/en/aix/7.3?topic=alt-disk-mksysb-command) command.
-In the example mksysb restore below, `alt_disk_mksysb` will set hdisk1 as the boot disk for subsequent boots.
+This is done by using the [alt_disk_mksysb](https://www.ibm.com/docs/en/aix/7.3?topic=alt-disk-mksysb-command) command.
+In the example mksysb restore below, `alt_disk_mksysb` sets hdisk1 as the boot disk for subsequent boots.

 ```
 alt_disk_mksysb -c /dev/vty0 -d hdisk1 -m /mksysb-staging/my-mksysb
 ```

-Once this completes successfully, an `lspv` will indicate that hdisk1 is now the altinst_rootvg.
+Once this completes successfully, an `lspv` indicates that hdisk1 is now the altinst_rootvg.

 <!-- ![lspv details](altinst-lspv.png) -->
 ```